First National Bank of Omaha will stop issuing NRA Visa card

 "Customer feedback has caused us to review our relationship with the NRA.
 As a result, First National Bank of Omaha will not renew its contract with the National Rifle Association to issue the NRA Visa Card," spokesperson Kevin Langin said in a statement Thursday.
 The bank declined further comment.

 First National Bank of Omaha had been taking heat on social media due to its relationship with the National Rifle Association.
 Some users said they would move their business because it offered the branded Visa card.

-Visa did not immediately respond to a request for comment.
+Visa stressed in a statement that it has no "contractual or financial relationship with the NRA," adding that financial institutions decide which organizations to partner with on Visa co-branded cards.

+"FNBO has informed us of its intention not to renew the NRA co-branded card program when its agreement with the NRA expires," Visa said.
+"We will support the issuer's efforts to wind down the portfolio smoothly."

 Controversy surrounding guns and gun violence has reached new heights since another mass shooting last week.
 Seventeen people were killed at a high school in Parkland, Florida.
 Since then, survivors of the shooting have joined with students across the country to press for tougher gun laws.